awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-a-dolby-vision-job.md

 1. Choose **Create job**\.

-1. For your input file or files, choose an MXF file or an IMF package that has frame\-interleaved Dolby Vision metadata\.
+1. For your input file or files, choose either an MXF file or an IMF package that has frame\-interleaved Dolby Vision metadata, or a Quicktime MOV with Apple ProRes\.

    If your input is an IMF package, specify a CPL file for your input\.
 If your CPL is from an incomplete IMP, choose **Supplemental IMPs** to specify the location of your supplemental IMPs\.

+   If your input is Quicktime with Apple ProRes, specify a Dolby Vision studio metadata XML\.

 1. Set up your input audio and video as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
 Make sure to keep the input color space set to the default value **Follow**\.